flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 +++

+### using globals or not

+now, with the code above, it's easy to "retrieve" the widgets, because they are now stored in the **global variable `squares`**
+this is considered a poor practice though, (mainly because global variables mean poor or no reusability)
+so once you get this working, you could optionnally try to be **a little smarter**, and avoid the global
+however that's an easy first step to get something working, if again you have never written anything like this before

++++

 ### page.update()

 also, as explained in the library documentation, don't forget to add `page.update()` whenever necessary
 (you can also call update() on an inner widget if that's more convenient)
 but without a call to this function, your changes will remain in memory and won't be reflected on the actual screen !

+see v02 below for an example

 ```{admonition} do not overuse
 :class: dropdown